 - reactions of guests

-- bride and groom (variety of full length and close up)
+- wedding couple (variety of full length and close up)

-- wedding party together (guys on one side, girls on other)
+- wedding party of the groom and each groomsman (guys on one side, girls on other)

 - table décor (wide shots and up close)

 - any other guest reactions from each table

 - couple’s entrance

 - reactions of the parents

 - photo of each person who gives a speech